fastdata2go/openpgp.js-examples/README.md

 Please feel free to add to this library.
 I only ask that you follow these guidlines:
 - Follow this format.
 - Be current with the latest OpenPGP.JS release.
+- Be patient while I learn how to format this readme.

 ##Generate Keypair